 Locations: Amboise, La Rochelle and Paris

-With six schools around the country, France Langue provides lessons for all levels of general French and specialised French (eg. business, legal, medical), courses for French teachers, and exam preparation (TEF, DELF, TCF).
-All French teachers hold a university degree and/or a recognised language teaching qualification.
-This French language learning school also has accreditations with FFL Campus France, IALC (International Association of Language Centres), CSN (accreditation by Northern European countries) and Universite Paris Sorbonne.
+With six schools around the country, France Langue provides lessons for all levels of general French and specialized French (eg. business, legal, medical), courses for French teachers, and exam preparation (TEF, DELF, TCF).
+All French teachers hold a university degree and/or a recognized language teaching qualification.
+This French language learning school also has accreditations with FFL Campus France, IALC (International Association of Language Centres), CSN (accreditation by Northern European countries), and Universite Paris Sorbonne.